kendryte/k230_docs/en/01_software/board/ai/K230_nncase_Development_Guide.md

     main()
 ```

-Run the following command to compile the tflite model of mobilenetv2, and the target is k230
+Run the following command to compile the mobilenetv2 TFLite model with the target set to k230:

 ```sh
 root@c285a41a7243:/mnt/# cd src/big/nncase/examples
 root@c285a41a7243:/mnt/src/big/nncase/examples# python3 ./scripts/mbv2_tflite.py --target k230 --model models/mbv2.tflite --dataset calibration_dataset
 ```

-#### 2.3.2 Compiling the ONNX model
+#### 2.3.2 Compiling an ONNX Model

-For onnx models, it is recommended to use [ONNX Simplifier](https://github.com/daquexian/onnx-simplifier) for simplification before compiling with nncase
+For ONNX models, it is recommended to use the [ONNX Simplifier](https://github.com/daquexian/onnx-simplifier) to simplify the model before using nncase to compile it.

-yolov5s_onnx.py is following
+The `yolov5s_onnx.py` script is as follows:

 ```python
 import os